Reform of Medical and Social Expert Commission: Expert Teams Establish Disability for Only One Year for Irreversible Health Conditions

 • for 2 years — for persons who are assigned group II disability for the first time;

-At the same time, in practice, even the same diagnosis or medical condition in different people may be accompanied by varying degrees of functional impairments, different dynamics of the condition, different prognosis, and different impacts on daily functioning.
+At the same time, in practice, even the same diagnosis or medical condition in different people may be accompanied by different degrees of functional impairments, different dynamics of the condition, different prognosis, and different impact on daily functioning.
 That is why the expert team evaluates not only the fact of the diagnosis but also medical documents, examination results, stability of functional impairments, need for treatment or rehabilitation, and prognosis regarding further changes in recovery or deterioration.

-In some cases, repeated assessment may be necessary after a certain period — in particular, to check the dynamics of the condition, effectiveness of treatment or rehabilitation, as well as changes in the degree of limitation of daily functioning.
+In some cases, repeated assessment after a certain period may be necessary — in particular, to check the dynamics of the condition, effectiveness of treatment or rehabilitation, as well as changes in the degree of limitation of daily functioning.
 Therefore, evaluation of a specific decision is possible only after analyzing all case materials.

 A complaint can be submitted to the Center for Assessment of a Person's Functional State: independently in paper form or through the attending physician in the electronic system.
 Within the appeal, the decision will be reviewed according to the established procedure.